 I believe that the benefits of hiring a "job hopper" are extravagant.
 To clarify there is certainly a difference between a "job hopper", and a "career jumper”.
 A “job hopper” can be described as someone who moves from company to company performing somewhat similar roles.
 A “career jumper”, is someone who moves from role to role with little similarities in job responsibilities.
 Career jumpers are more likely not to have figured out what exactly they want to do.
 They may have a limited useful skill set needed for your role.
 Let’s look at a couple of the major plus sides of job hoppers.

-1) They bring a diverse skill set that usually cannot be replicated by someone who has stayed in a role for numerous years.
+1) Experienced: They bring a diverse skill set that usually cannot be replicated by someone who has stayed in a role for numerous years.
 They have experience with several softwares and often make the best trainers.
 Typically they have experienced different trainers and techniques in previous roles.
 Often, you will be surprised by skill sets they have, that most other individuals in their roles will not possess.

-2) Job hoppers are usually fast learners that adapt well.
+2) Quick: Job hoppers are usually fast learners that adapt well.
 They can assimilate to teams quickly and usually take less time than most to become fully productive.
 Most have great communication skills and are well liked with teams, there is a reason they are getting hired.

 3) Ambition: The best way I have found to identify the "right kind" of job hopper is looking if they are moving from role to role with no breaks in between.
 This tells me that they were not under performing at their previous role.
 Rather they were good enough for someone else to notice or they had the ambition to know they deserved more.
 We don't look negatively at someone who gets quickly promoted within 1 company.
 So why look down on someone who looked for their own promotion, even though this was with a different company?
 The best job hoppers thirst for new responsibilities and opportunities to display their diverse skill sets.